 The book is 30 panels (60 pages) written in English and Arabic.

-The story is a creative retelling of Rumi's Lion and the Beast.
-Stories that inspire kids to think differently and overcome challenges are a treasure.
-Rabbit's Wit tells the story of a beast that invades a village and steals their harvest.
-A young rabbit devises a clever plan to save his village and succeeds.
-Parents beware -- the beast is scary, but life can be scary at times.
-Overcoming the scary bits makes us stronger and more confident.
+Rabbit's Wit is a creative retelling of Rumi's The Lion and the Beast, a story that inspires kids to think differently and overcome challenges.
+This is the story of a beast that invades a village and steals the harvest.
+A young rabbit devises a clever plan to save his village.
+The beast is scary, just as life can be scary at times.
+To see a youngster overcome his fears and succeed makes us all feel stronger and more confident.